Final report for EDS22-32

 To build on the NCSRIP, the program team was awarded a National Sheep Industry Improvement Center Grant to start the Lead Shepherd Program.
 This program focuses on innovative management practices and networking to allow mentorship opportunities for producers.
 This program has worked in conjunction with the SARE funded NCSRIP to provide social benefits through improved communication and producer networking opportunities.

 In addition to educational materials and events, the NCSRIP team has established research and extension sheep flocks at Upper Piedmont Research Station (Reidsville, NC) and Upper Mountain Research Station (Laurel Springs, NC) to demonstrate management and data collection practices in various locations across the state representing differing geographic and climatic regions.
+This system of flocks is known as the NC Sheep System.
 A NCSU College of Agriculture and Life Sciences equipment grant has helped with the establishment of this flock by providing funding for a Shearwell Livestock Data Management System and other handling equipment.
-Since establishing these flocks over the last year, they have been used for multiple workshops (FAMACHA training, Shepherd’s Bootcamp, Lambing School) and data has been collected for a variety of research projects.
+Additionally, the North Carolina Department of Agriculture has supported these efforts by investing in a Te Pari HD4 sheep handler and Portayards handling system further streamlining data collection and demonstrating advanced tools available for the industry.
+Since establishing these flocks over the last two years, they have been used for multiple workshops (FAMACHA training, Shepherd’s Bootcamp, Lambing Schools, student and producer tours) and data has been collected for a variety of research projects.

 Partner farms have also been identified that serve as an example and role model for data collection practices.
-These farms include the Biltmore Company, LeeDer Farm, Carolina Solar Services, and Back Creek Angus.
+These farms include the Biltmore Company, LeeDer Farm, Carolina Solar Services, Back Creek Angus, and the Sparrow Family.
 Relationships have been established with these partners and data has been collected on carcass traits and parasite resistance.
+Approximately 370 lamb fecal egg counts were measured and carcass ultrasound data was collected on 245 lambs.
 These measures have allowed for enrollment in the National Sheep Improvement Program and/or improved selection decisions on these operations.
+An additional 332 lamb records (fecal egg counts and carcass ultrasound) were recorded within the NC Sheep System.

 Information Products